-Activity Risks Control in place/ Line of Type Defence Conf Monitoring/Assurance/ RAG Comments Frequency/ RAG 1 2 3 P D Governance TO TO The Corporate Management Group has CMG may not be "Business as X X Business plan is approved by oversight of capacity, demand, current and aware of the usual" is work the Board in public annually. future pressure points and informs pressures within which HFEA sets HFEA are held to account by prioritisation of workload. individual itself through its the Board to deliver the teams, which annual business projects.
+Activity Risks Control in e of fence e of Monitoring/Assurance/ RAG Comments place/ Dei trol KAG Frequency/ 1 2 3 P D RAG Governance 1 The Corporate Management Group has CMG may not be "Business as X X Business plan is approved by oversight of capacity, demand, current and aware of the usual" is work the Board in public annually. future pressure points and informs pressures within which HFEA sets HFEA are held to account by prioritisation of workload. individual itself through its the Board to deliver the • teams, which annual business projects.
 There is an understanding of the "available" capacity may means that plan.
-Additional within business team establishments to accommodate a small increase projects may projects and extra activity in addition to "business as in workload or presented to usual". an unexpected HFEA throughout event could the year by the The Corporate Management Group has visibility of suddenly lead to Department of non-business as usual activity and the resource major Health. requirements. difficulties that - need to be The CMG have X X Each level in the reporting There is an identification of those teams or roles under resolved. oversight of structure holds the level most pressure / demand. capacity and below to account to ensure - Without an resilience through that discussions are Where teams face pressures there is open discussion to understanding various aspects of happening throughout the
+Additional 1 3 within business team establishments to accommodate a small increase projects may projects and extra activity in addition to "business as in workload or presented to usual". an unexpected HFEA throughout event could the year by the The Corporate Management Group has visibility of suddenly lead to Department of non-business as usual activity and the resource major Health. requirements. difficulties that Ticuitii. requirements. need to be The CMG have v X Each level in the reporting There is an identification of these teams or released on Λ Λ There is an identification of those teams or roles under resolved. oversight of structure holds the level most pressure / demand. capacity and below to account to ensure Without an resilience through that discussions are Where teams face pressures there is open discussion to understanding various aspects of happening throughout the

-Activity Lin e of Тур e of Monitoring/Assurance/ Comments
+Activity Risks Control in Lin e of Тур e of Monitoring/Assurance/ Comments

 place/ Def fence e Con trol RAG

 Frequency/ RAG 1 2 3 P D

 seek solutions on a corporate rather than a silo basis. of capacity and the upward organisation.
 This culminates

 Whilst individual teams should seek to manage pressures, reporting with the Board as the ultimate

 pressures themselves where possible, the fact that this contingency structure Authority in the business and

 is being done is shared to inform a corporate view of planning may be (captured as 1 with accountability to the

 the pressures on the organisation and level of risk being carried. inadequate. control here): DoH and public.

 i) One to ones

 take place

 between

 individuals and

 line managers on

 a weekly to

 monthly basis to

 discuss

 individual's

 workloads and

 capacity;

 ii) Teams hold

 workload

 meetings to

 discuss capacity.

 Heads of

 department

 attend.
 Multi-

 team meetings

 take place to

 discuss joint

 projects and

 ensure workload

 is shared

 effectively.

 Oversight by

 Programme

 Board.

 iii) Programme

 Boards meet

 Activity Risks Control in place/ e of Type Con e of trol Monitoring/Assurance/ RAG Comments

 Frequency/ RAG 1 2 3 P D

 quarterly to discuss

 performance

 against the

 business plan.

 The Boards feed up to the

 Corporate

 Management

 Group (CMG).

 iv) Meetings

 between directors

 and heads of departments take

 place fortnightly

 and project

 delivery is

 discussed;

 v) Corporate

 Management

 Group (CMG) meetings are held

 monthly.
 There

 are standing

 agenda items on

 capacity and

 performance.
 A "third hour" is

 held in these

 meetings to

 discuss staff

-wellbeing,
+wellbeing, capacity and

-capacity and resilience matters
+resilience matters

 arising;

-B'